fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * Authentication technologies: First, IAM is not an identity store/authorization system for your applications.Second, IAM is not operating system identity management

 ![IAM Policy](images/readme/IAM2.png)

+### STS
+* Configure Cross Account access: You currently have multiple AWS accounts in your infrastructure.
+You have separate account for DEV and PROD.
+DEV user need temporary access to the resources in the PROD account.

 ## Compute
 ### EC2